BenjaminAlbrecht84/DAA_Converter/README.md

 --------- | -----------
--m  | path to MAF-File (can be also be piped-in, no gzip allowed) -q  | path to query-file in FASTA or FASTQ format (can also be gzipped)
+-m  | path to MAF-File (can be also be piped-in, no gzip allowed) -q  | path to query-file in FASTA or FASTQ format (can also be gzipped) -d  | path of the reported DAA-file

 ### Optional:

 Parameter | Description
 --------- | -----------
--d  | path of the reported DAA-file (default: same name and folder as the query-file) -p  | number of available processors (default: maximal number) -v  | sets verbose mode for reporting numbers of reads/references/alignments being analyzed
+-p  | number of available processors (default: maximal number) -ps | number of available processors while input is piped-in (default: 1) -t  | folder for temporary files (default: system's tmp folder) -v  | enables verbose mode for reporting numbers of reads/references/alignments being analyzed

 ### Example: